opentensor/TensorWiki/content/subnetworks/registration.md

 ---
 ### TAO Recycle Registration
 Recycle registrations allow a miner to recycle TAO back into the inflation mechanism (to be passed through the incentive mechanism at a later date) in exchange for a UID on a subnetwork.
 Recycle registrations cost TAO to execute but takes less time to activate than POW registration.
-They recommended for miners seeking to attain slots quickly and who already have a small amount of TAO at their disposal.
+They are recommended for miners seeking to attain slots quickly and who already have a small amount of TAO at their disposal.
 ```bash dark
 btcli recycle_register
       --netuid SELECTED_NETUID